CERNDocumentServer/cds-ils/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `cds-books` for local development.
+Here's how to set up `cds-ils` for local development.

-1. Fork the `CERNDocumentServer/cds-books` repo on GitHub.
+1. Fork the `CERNDocumentServer/cds-ils` repo on GitHub.
 2. Clone your fork locally:

    .. code-block:: console

-      $ git clone git@github.com:your_name_here/cds-books.git
+      $ git clone git@github.com:your_name_here/cds-ils.git

 3. Install your local copy.
 Assuming you have
    `pipenv <https://docs.pipenv.org/install/#installing-pipenv>`_, installed, this is how you